China vs India vs Pakistan: Best Sourcing Country (2026)

 • Per-unit FOB gap is real but narrower than it looks.
 A 180gsm ring-spun cotton tee runs $3.10-$3.80 in China, $2.95-$3.60 in India, and $2.70-$3.30 in Pakistan.
 The gap closes once tariffs, freight, and compliance overhead enter the calculation.

 • India owns organic cotton.
-India grew 51% of the world's organic cotton in 2022-23 (Textile Exchange, 2023) and hosts 1,452 GOTS-certified facilities (GOTS, 2023).
+India grew 51% of the world's organic cotton in the 2022-23 harvest (Textile Exchange Organic Cotton Market Report 2023) and holds the largest GOTS-certified manufacturing base of any country (GOTS, 2023).

 • Pakistan's GSP+ status keeps EU access duty-free through 2027 (European Commission, 2024).